 - The standards on financial instruments generally apply to all financial instruments.
-They also apply to a contract to buy or sell a non-financial item if the contract can be settled net in cash including if the non-financial item is readily convertible into cash unless the contract is held for delivery of the item in accordance with the entity's expected purchase, sale or usage requirements ('own-use exemption'). - However, an entity can, at inception, irrevocably designate a contract to buy or sell a non-financial item that can be settled net in cash as measured at fair value through profit or loss (FVTPL) even if the contract meets the own-use exemption. - Financial instruments subject to scope exclusions include certain loan commitments and financial guarantee contracts, as well as financial instruments in the scope of other specific IFRSs - e.g. investments in subsidiaries and associates, insurance contracts and employee benefits.
+They also apply to a contract to buy or sell a non-financial item if the contract can be settled net in cash including if the non-financial item is readily convertible into cash unless the contract is held for delivery of the item in accordance with the entity's expected purchase, sale or usage requirements ('own-use exemption'). - Financial instruments that are excluded from the scope include certain loan commitments and financial guarantee contracts as well as financial instruments in the scope of other specific standards - e.g. investments in subsidiaries and associates, insurance contracts and employee benefits.
 However, certain investments in subsidiaries, associates and joint ventures are in the scope of the financial instruments standards.